Wearable Research for In-Service STEM Teachers

-Expectations for the participating teachers include (1) full time commitment of 40 hours per week at the UNO campus during the 6-week summer program, and (2) active engagement of their students in trying-out the instructional materials (10-12 hours commitment) during the fall 2017 semester, and a quality presentation of the results of their work in the follow-up workshop in Spring 2018.
+Expectations for the participating teachers include (1) full time commitment of 40 hours per week at the UNO campus during the 6-week summer program, and (2) active engagement of their students in trying-out the instructional materials (10-12 hours commitment) during the Fall 2018 semester, and a quality presentation of the results of their work in the follow-up workshop in Spring 2019.

 - Engage high school computing technology teachers in cutting-edge research projects in wearable computing and related areas;

 - Empower the participating teachers with pathways to translate their hands-on research experience and knowledge to their classrooms with instructional/laboratory modules and course materials developed from integrating with the research projects; and

 - Enhance the partnership between UNO computer science faculty and high school information technology teachers, and consequently foster a sustained pipeline of students entering computer science undergraduate programs.

 Summer Research Experience (June 11 – August 3, 2018)